 - Consolidate vendors.
 This may result in you paying more for some items or not shopping locally, but it is an effective way to reduce your interactions with delivery drivers.

 Automate whenever possible

 In this era of social distancing, it’s in the best interest of your business to remove human interactions whenever possible.
 Automated solutions — be they payment solutions or cleaning solutions — can reduce staff exposure and staff hours in the restaurant.
-For example, employing solutions like Restaurant Technologies’ Total Oil Management and Grease Lock allows you to reduce staff time and exposure risk by trusting automated solutions to tackle these vital cleaning tasks.
+For example, employing solutions like Restaurant Technologies’ Total Oil Management allows you to reduce staff time and exposure risk.

 Offer designated services for high-risk customers

 Patrons over the age of 60 who are at high risk of developing COVID-19 could greatly benefit from services aimed at making them feel comfortable.
 This could include shopping or eating periods set aside only for them to minimize their risk.
 You could also offer free delivery to older patrons to show your support.

 Let would-be patrons know of your cleaning plans before their visit and they will be more apt to take you up on your generous offer.